Organize your stay - Bordeaux Montaigne University v1.2

 One Unit of Education (UE) is often divided into ECUEs.
 Those ECUE may be lectures, training courses or seminars.

 Classes are mostly taught in French.
-You can download here the list of classes taught in foreign language (English, Spanish and Portuguese).
+You can download on the left column the list of classes taught in foreign language (English, Spanish and Portuguese).

 At least 50% of classes listed in your learning agreement, defined in accordance with your supervising teacher, should match the area of study agreed upon in the agreement signed by both institutions.